ToshioCP/Gtk4-tutorial/gfm/sec20.md

 - 8-13: The TfeAlert class has a "response" signal.
 It has a parameter and the parameter type is defined as a `TfeAlertResponseType` enumerative constant.
 - 15-31: Getter and setter methods.
-- 33-37: Functions to create a instance.
+- 33-37: Functions to create an instance.
 The function `tfe_alert_new_with_data` is a convenience function, which creates an instance and sets data at once.

-## The C file
+## The C File

-### Functions for composite widgets
+### Functions for Composite Widgets

 The following codes are extracted from `tfealert.c`.